Harikaraj-01/Power-BI-blinkit--Grocery-Sales-Dashboard/README.md

 🙌 Acknowledgment

 This project was inspired by a YouTube tutorial[@Data Tutorials] that helped me grasp the basics of Power BI.
-I added my own analysis and design elements to make it more insightful.